 Note of caution: you do not want to take charcoal too often because it also binds with good minerals and reduces effectiveness of your other supplements – things just don’t absorb normally.
 It is usually recommended to take any meds or supplements at least one hour prior to charcoal or at least two hours after the charcoal flush.
 I usually like to take it right before bed time so that it has an entire night to sit in my gut, healing the gut lining and absorb all this other gunk that is causing me all these health and sleep issues.

-I’ve heard that diatomacous earth and bentonite clay work similarly to activated charcoal but I have not tried them yet.
+I’ve heard that diatomaceous earth (DE) and bentonite clay work similarly to activated charcoal.
+I have tried them both and find clay to be much more gentle than DE.
+Sometimes I do a cocktail of bentonite clay and charcoal.

 Really want to try a cocktail of supplements and see whether inflammation is at the root of your insomnia?
-Take some ibuprofen (see my previous post about it), then a regular non-drowsy anti histamine like cetirizine (zyrtec) and two hours later take the activated charcoal.
+Consult your doc to see if you can try some ibuprofen (see my previous post about it), then a regular non-drowsy anti histamine like cetirizine (zyrtec) and two hours later take the activated charcoal.
 If you normally take melatonin then go for the sublingual type as it does not need to go through digestion to get delivered to your brain.
-Go to bed.
+Go to bed, see what happens.

-Ibuprofen works to reduce inflamation, so does the charcoal.
-Anti-histamine is to block the excess histamine which is a by-product of inflamation and an excitatory neurotransmitter.
-The reason I recommend non-drowsy is so that you know that better sleep was not merely induced by a drowsy type anti-histamine.
+* Ibuprofen works to reduce inflammation (see another post how Ibuprofen helps with sleep), so does the charcoal.
+Anti-histamine is to block the excess histamine which is a by-product of inflammation and an excitatory neurotransmitter.
+The reason I would take non-drowsy is so that you know that better sleep was not merely induced by a drowsy type anti-histamine.
 If this approach works your next job is to find the root cause of your inflammation.

 Activated charcoal can be of great help in moping up those toxins and helping you sleep at night.
 If you try it then let me know how it works!